tflander/functionalRefactoring/src/test/java/decorator/README.md

 Let's start by deleting the ColorFilter interface and its implementations, since all we need are functions to take a color and return a potentially modified color.

+...Or you can start with the tests and properly test-drive the change by passing lambdas instead of ColorFilters.

 Now all we have is a broken camera and broken tests.
 Let's fix the camera.

 Replace the ColorFilter attribute with a function: